 To become an independent sculler, you must pass a Swim Test, a practical test and a written test.
 These tests are to ensure that you can safely take a boat out on Lake Mendota without a coach present.
 They are required for anyone wishing to scull independently out of Mendota RC's boathouse, including private boat owners.
 You should also be familiar with the contents of the Sculler's Manual and the Lake Mendota traffic pattern.

 Rowers must be 18 years of age or older, or have the written approval of a coach and a parent.

 Independent scullers must also pass a swim test every 5 years.

-The on-water sculling practice schedule can be found here:
+The on-water rowing practice schedule can be found here.

 Coached practices are not open to members with an Independent Sculling Membership.

 For information on racing and regattas check out our Racing page.